(Last Updated on : 07/07/2018)

 The Shias make pilgrimages to their holy places in Iraq.
 Once he arrives at the shrine, the pilgrim purifies himself by the prescribed ablutions.
 At the threshold, he asks the Saint's permission to enter, circumambulates the grave thrice, and then prostrates himself twice before the tomb; all to the accompaniment of prayers and recitations and, it may be added as gifts to the keepers of the shrine.

-and towards the south in Hyderabad
+and towards the south

 in Andhra Pradesh